GluuFederation/docs-gg-prod/docs/source/uma-demo.md

 From this call you get need_info ticket and claims gathering url(redirect_user).
 You have to add your claims redirect uri as a url query parameter.
 You may need to add your claims redirect url to your client configuration in CE.

-Next step is to request claim gatering url in browser and add country and city data, if all claim is ok then CE will redirect you to claim redirect uri with **new permission ticket**.
+Next step is to request claim gatering url in browser and add country and city data, As per default **uma_rpt_policy**, you need to enter `US` in Country and `NY` in City.
+If you change values in script then enter changed values.

+If all claim is ok then CE will redirect you to claim redirect uri with **new permission ticket**.

 * Get RPT token with permission ticket